 Olga Sedakova was born in 1949 in Moscow.
 She graduated from Moscow State University and earned her Ph.D. in Slavonic Mythology.
 Since 1991 she has lectured at Moscow State University.
 She was Chevalier d’ Honneur de l’ Ordre des Arts et des Lettres de la Republique Française in 2005.
-She is the winner of the Andrei Bely Prize (1983) for poetry, essays and poetry translations in samizdat.
-Sedakova is the most prominent poet in Russia today.
+She was the winner of the Andrei Bely Prize (1983) for poetry, essays and poetry translations in samizdat.
+Sedakova is one of the most prominent poets in Russia today and is also a literary scholar.
 Her The Silk of Time and Poems and Elegies are translated to English.

 Roman Senchin was born in 1971 and grew up in Siberia.
 The family had to flee his native Tuva and move to Minusinsk as a result of the post-Soviet nationalist strife that flared up there.
 Recently he has moved to Moscow.
 Senchin is one of the most talented and expressive spokesmen for his generation and a founder of the so-called New Realism.
 He has several novels and many short stories to his name and has won several prestigious literary prizes.
 Senchin has written an excellent novel The Yeltyshevs about an ordinary Russian family that disintegrates under the new economic conditions.
 His novel Minus was translated into English by Arch Tait.
 His new novel The Flood Zone is an homage to the Valentin Rasputin’s Parting with Matera.
 It claimed third place in the Big Book Prize-2015.